acmeproducts/perf/core-first-release-execution-thread.md

 our core-first plan.
 This replaces the conflicted release draft and captures the "keep the inventory and changes in the code" decision in a durable place.

+## Codex is the developer-of-record
+There is no hidden engineering team—Codex (this automation thread) owns the entire “developer” surface.
+Any time the tester requests changes, Codex must:

+1. Treat the request as a work order to produce a **ready-to-merge PR**.
+2. Keep all rebases, conflict fixes, and test runs inside the Codex/local git session so the tester never sees Git prompts.
+3. Reply with a link-free status summary the tester can copy straight into the PR description if needed.

+If a request is ambiguous, Codex asks clarifying questions; otherwise Codex implements the change and ships a mergeable branch without delegating work back to the tester.

 ## Decision recap
 - **Inventory lives inline.** As each bundle lands, document the similarity inventory and resulting changes directly inside the existing HTML/JS files